Browse by Medical Category

 The clinical experience begins in the second year when the fellow is responsible for the gynecologic oncology inpatient service.
-The fellow conducts morning rounds with the team of residents, students, and NPs, and makes all decisions about the day-to-day management of inpatients, and writes the chemotherapy orders as indicated.
+The fellow conducts morning rounds with the team of residents, students and NPs, makes all decisions about the day-to-day management of inpatients and writes chemotherapy orders as indicated.
 The covering faculty of the week provides oversight and teaching during a daily roundtable.
-The fellow also fosters a collaborative environment to integrate Case Management, Pain & Palliative Care, and other consultants.
+The fellow also fosters a collaborative environment to integrate Case Management, Pain & Palliative Care and other consultants.
 The third-year fellow is responsible for the gynecologic oncology consult service.

-Both fellows are in the operating room on a daily basis to hone their surgical skills with a broad spectrum of experience provided by the Division faculty.
-The expectation is that the fellow with develop their skill set to function independently by the end of their training.
-The combined expertise of the faculty provide robust exposure to laparoscopic, robotic, and open techniques–including innovative procedures such as laparoendoscopic single-site (LESS) surgery and laparoscopic extraperitoneal lymphadenectomy.
+Fellows are in the operating room on a daily basis to hone their surgical skills with a broad spectrum of experience provided by the division faculty.
+We expect fellows to develop their skill set to function independently by the end of their training.
+The combined expertise of the faculty provide robust exposure to laparoscopic, robotic and open techniques–including innovative procedures such as laparoendoscopic single-site (LESS) surgery and laparoscopic extraperitoneal lymphadenectomy.
 Additionally, the faculty are privileged to routinely perform ultra-radical upper abdominal procedures to achieve an optimal result during cytoreduction of advanced ovarian cancer.

-The laboratory emphasis is cutting-edge preclinical drug testing on xenograft models to develop novel agents for transition to a clinical trial in humans.
+The laboratory emphasis is cutting-edge preclinical drug testing on xenograft models to develop novel agents for transition to clinical trial in humans.
 Division faculty Whitfield Growdon, MD, also provides oversight to the fellow’s work, while conducting his own translational research in the VCRB.
-The first-year fellow is expected to develop skills in grant writing, manuscript preparation, and presentation of results at regional and national meetings.
-The first year fellow is expected to complete two graduate courses as required by ABOG.
+The first-year fellow is expected to develop skills in grant writing, manuscript preparation and presentation of results at regional and national meetings.
+The first year fellow is expected to complete two graduate courses as required by American Board of Obstetrics and Gynecology (ABOG).
 The program is privileged to provide access to high-quality courses offered through the Harvard School of Public Health.